danial-smktelkom-mlg/automating-wordpress-installation-with-ansible/Job Sheet.md

 #### **Exercise 1.1: Creating the Inventory File**

-Create an inventory file named `inventory.ini` in your project directory:
+Create an inventory file named `inventory.ini`:
 ```ini
 [wordpress]
 your_host_ip ansible_user=ubuntu ansible_ssh_private_key_file=/path/to/private/key.pem
 ```
-- **Objective**: Define the remote server’s IP, host user, and SSH key.
+- **Objective**: Define the server’s IP, host user, and SSH key.
-- **Additional Exercise**: Try modifying the IP or SSH key file path to a different server, if available.
+- **Additional Exercise**: Modify the file to connect to a different server, if available.

 #### **Exercise 1.2: Testing Ansible Connectivity**

-Verify the Ansible connection to the remote server:
+Verify the Ansible connection:
 ```bash
 ansible -i inventory.ini wordpress -m ping
 ```
 - **Objective**: Ensure Ansible can connect to the server.
-- **Additional Exercise**: Try using a different inventory file or modifying connection parameters.
+- **Additional Exercise**: Use a different inventory or modify the connection parameters.

 ---